 What is the history around song “Superego”?

 It is really funny because I had this question sometimes before.
 It doesn’t have a history.
 It was a song that we wrote and it was finished in one day.
-It was an idea that Marko had this melody “Mhmm” (sings the main motif) like this hamming thing, he said: “We have to do that, just sing something,”.
+It was an idea that Marco had this melody “Mhmm” (sings the main motif) like this hamming thing, he said: “We have to do that, just sing something,”.
 And we did and we were working on it.
 After a day it was finished.
 It is not really special but, yeah, I do have a hidden stories to my lyrics.
 I really want to keep them open so people can make theyre own story about it.
 I don’t really want to tell everyone what is my story behind it because everyone should have his own story to this song.

 Did you expect it will have so international success?

 No, but it is good and we are very proud.
-We knew that it is the strongest song on the album, so we knew it will be a single and it will be also a good video.
+We knew that it is the strongest song on the album, so we knew it will be a single and it will also be a good video.
 We did everything we can to show it people.
 We are proud.

 You write all the lyrics?